stevedepp/fp-cloud-formation-clt-week-9/README.md

 #

-> *if you want to edit or see the policy click on the arrow next to its name*
+> *If you want to edit or see the policy, click on the arrow next to its name, ...*

 ### ServerlessProducer - LambdaExecutionRole2 role - LambdaTighter policy